Section News & Events:

 Jordan A. Davis, Esq

-Jordan Davis is an associate at Lionel Sawyer & Collins in Reno, Nevada.
-His practice focuses on complex civil litigation and commercial litigation.
+Mr. Davis is a member of Fennemore Craig’s Government Affairs Practice Group.
+Prior to joining the firm, Mr. Davis was an associate at Lionel Sawyer & Collins.
+His practice focused on complex civil litigation and commercial litigation.
 During law school, Mr. Davis mediated cases, worked in a civil litigation firm and externed for a well-respected criminal defense attorney in San Diego, California.
-Prior to joining the firm, Mr. Davis worked under current Nevada Governor, and then Federal Judge Brian E. Sandoval in the United States District Court, District of Nevada.
-Mr. Davis also served as a judicial law clerk for the Honorable David Wiseman, Commonwealth of the Northern Mariana Islands Superior Court, Saipan, upon his graduation from law school and subsequently, for the Honorable Brent Adams, Second Judicial District Court of the State of Nevada.
+Mr. Davis also worked under current Nevada Governor, and then Federal Judge Brian E. Sandoval in the United States District Court, District of Nevada and served as a judicial law clerk for the Honorable David Wiseman, Commonwealth of the Northern Mariana Islands Superior Court, Saipan, upon his graduation from law school and subsequently, for the Honorable Brent Adams, Second Judicial District Court of the State of Nevada.
+Mr. Davis volunteers countless hours to legal aid and several community organizations in Northern Nevada, including work with veterans of our armed forces and Big Brothers Big Sisters of Northern Nevada.
 In 2014, Mountain States Super Lawyers named Mr. Davis a "Rising Star" in the field of Business Litigation, chosen as one of the top 2.5 percent of young attorneys in his jurisdiction.
 Mr. Davis has also been named to Nevada Business magazine's "Legal Elite" in 2013 and 2014, as one of Northern Nevada's top attorneys.
-Mr. Davis volunteers countless hours to legal aid and several community organizations in Northern Nevada, including work with veterans of our armed forces and Big Brothers Big Sisters of Northern Nevada.
+Mr. Davis was recently awarded the Reno Gazette-Journal's Twenty under 40 Award for his professional achievements, community involvement and exceptional leadership in the Greater Reno-Tahoe area.

 Michael B. Lee